How to make money from eBooks

 Just as it pays off to spend time writing your eBook to as high a standard as you can, it's also worth putting a fair amount of your energy into marketing your eBook.

-To make money from your writing, it's super important to get the word out there, and your eBook marketing needn't cost you a penny.
+To make money from your writing, it's super important to get the word out there.
+Luckily, your eBook marketing needn't cost you a penny.

 Social media is a hugely powerful marketing tool.
 That's why it's worth setting up professional accounts across major platforms like Facebook, Twitter and Instagram that will be focused on promoting your published eBook.

 For inspiration, have a look at how your favourite authors present themselves online.
 Often, with successful writing accounts, you will see a good balance between posts about day-to-day life as a writer, with promotional posts about their books interspersed throughout.